hydroper-jet/lang/spec/1.0/source/src/jxml-components.md

 ## Instance variables

-Instance variables belonging to `descClass` are JetXML variables with special behavior as described by section [Variables](variables.md#jetxml-variables).
+Instance variables belonging to `descClass` are JXML variables with special behavior as described by section [Variables](variables.md#jxml-variables).